Nearsoft/jobs/readme.md

 ## English Coach

 <details><summary>Read more</summary>

 🚀Nearsoft⭐️, a software development company with clients based solely in the United States, is looking for a part-time English coach.

-Are you able to give classes at our office, located in Colonia Roma Norte?
+Are you able to give classes at our Mexico City office, located in Colonia Roma Norte? <!-- yaspeller ignore -->

 Are you committed, adaptable and enjoy creating?

-Do you have experience teaching advanced English to adults?
+Do you have experience teaching advanced English to professionals?

 If so, please email your resume to klantis@nearsoft.com.

 </details>